Skip to content

 7:21

-In recent years, educators and policymakers have been grappling with a growing concern: finding a solution for chronic absenteeism among K-12 students.
-The issue is particularly persistent in elementary and middle schools.
+In recent years, educators and policymakers have sought a solution for chronic absenteeism among K-12 students.
 Defined as missing 10% or more of the academic year, chronic absenteeism has far-reaching consequences for student achievement and future success.
-But amidst this attendance crisis, an innovative solution has emerged – book vending machines.
-These novel devices are incentivizing school attendance while promoting literacy.

 Teacher helps a student make a selection from Inchy's Bookworm Vending Machine